JosiahOnline/jekyll-static-blog/index.md

 visit-submit: Submit

+donation: COGS Donation
+donationpgraph: We are a nonprofit organization with a small budget and a big mission.
+We rely on generous people like you to donate the time and money that makes our work possible.

 newsletter1: COGS Newsletter
 newsletter2: Join our members and be notified about our latest news and activities.
 Never miss the details of our events that you care.
 newsletter3: ENTER YOUR EMAIL HERE